Me For Me with These Tears that are not Unredeemable, because there’s Something Beautiful

 Next up is a super fun song from Spirited, which is a musical version of Dicken’s classic story, A Christmas Carol, described as “a charming twist on a story we’ve all heard so many times before.”
 Spirited focuses on ruthless businessman Clint Briggs (Ryan Reynolds), who is visited by three ghosts, including the Ghost of Christmas Present (Will Ferrell).

-Through song and dance, Clint slowly turns his around.
+Through song and dance, Clint slowly turns his life around.
 In November, Reynolds also shared a behind-the-scenes look at one of the routines in the film.
 He posted a video on Twitter and said:

 “You’ve got to be willing to be bad at something if you want to be… slightly less bad at it?”